lutianyu2001/DoxBench/README.md

 ## Evaluation
-Check the code in code/data_analysis.ipynb and select the evaluation metric.
+Check the code in code/data_analysis.ipynb, select and deploy the evaluation metric in your code.

 ## License